SurajDixit/KerberosConfigMgrIIS/README.md

 I have developed a simple troubleshooter “Kerberos Configuration Manager for IIS” which allows one to do the following tasks:

 1. Review the current settings related to Kerberos for any specific website in IIS.
-a.
-Checks and displays the site properties
+  - Checks and displays the site properties
-b.
-Checks and displays Application pool properties like Application pool identity
+  - Checks and displays Application pool properties like Application pool identity
-c.
-Checks and displays Anonymous authentication properties
+  - Checks and displays Anonymous authentication properties
-d.
-Checks and displays Basic authentication properties
+  - Checks and displays Basic authentication properties
-e.
-Checks and displays Digest authentication properties
+  - Checks and displays Digest authentication properties
-f.
-Checks and displays ASP.NET Impersonation properties
+  - Checks and displays ASP.NET Impersonation properties
-g.
-Checks and displays Windows authentication
+  - Checks and displays Windows authentication
-i.	whether Windows authentication is enabled or disabled ii.
-What are the Providers settings
+    - whether Windows authentication is enabled or disabled
+    - What are the Providers settings
-h.
-Checks and displays Configuration editor settings for windows authentication
+  - Checks and displays Configuration editor settings for windows authentication
-i.
-UseAppPoolCredentials settings
+    - UseAppPoolCredentials settings
-ii.
-UseKernelMode settings
+    - UseKernelMode settings
-i.
-Based on the Application pool identity,
+  - Based on the Application pool identity,
-i.
-Checks for the existing SPNs for that identity and displays them ii.
-Displays the necessary SPNs required for Kerberos to work
+    - Checks for the existing SPNs for that identity and displays them
+    - Displays the necessary SPNs required for Kerberos to work

 2. Configures Kerberos for the affected website:
 a.
 Disables Anonymous authentication if enabled